brennanlaird/unciv_mods_from_bl/README.md

-# Better-ruins
+# Changes made by BL
+This repo was cloned from https://github.com/RealBamboolord/Better-ruins-Lite on July 2, 2024

+Plans:

-Makes the ruins in the game more powerful
+Makes ancient ruins more powerful
-V2.1
-Leave a star if you like it.
-I will appreciate weigthing suggestions.
+Gain more XP from Barbarian units
+Add a Naval Academy building that will grant more ocean-faring XP